 - Formulate a timeline with your auctioneer.
 The timeline should include all aspects from set-up to tear down.
 It should include volunteer schedules, where the items are stored, and of course a night-of schedule.

 - Have you figured out your decoration plan?
 And your centerpieces?

-NEED AN MC? – We have trained auction MC’s and item readers available for your auction.
-The MC role is key to a successful event.
+NEED AN EMCEE?
+We have professional emcees and item readers available for your auction.
+The emcee role is key to a successful event.

-SOUND SYSTEM – Sound is essential for a successful auction, click here for a sound and lighting company that specializes in auctions: SOUND AND SIGHT
+SOUND SYSTEM.
+Sound is essential for a successful auction, click here for our preferred sound and lighting vendor that specializes in auctions: SOUND AND SIGHT

 - Advertise any special auction items and your Special Appeal on your event website, through social media, and other marketing platforms.